Fire resistance testing of textiles and furnishings

 • EN 13501: Fire classification of construction products and building elements

 Even if the last standard in the list above does not directly apply to interiors, the line between what is a building element and what is not can sometimes be a bit blurry.
-For example in the case of large acoustic panels, it can be unclear whether the material is the interior or the interior surface, and which standard it should be tested by.
+For example, in the case of large acoustic panels, it can be unclear whether the material is considered to be an interior or a building element, and which standard it should be tested by.

-For textiles intended to be used in certain contexts, there are also some special requirements.
+Special requirements apply to textiles intended to be used in certain contexts.
 For example on ships, where the number of people is large and the exit is limited, the requirements are more stringent.
 Some of the most common fire standards for specialty textiles and materials include the following:

-• IMO 2010 FTP: Fire test procedure for materials intended to be used on ships
+• IMO 2010 FTP Code: Fire test procedure for materials intended to be used on ships

 • EN 45545: Requirements for fire behavior of materials used in rail transport